vime-js/vime/docs/docs/getting-started/installation.md

 ## Svelte

-> You have chosen Svelte... you are like the arms of a 🦖 &nbsp;small... but part of something powerful.
+> Svelte... you are like the arms of a 🦖 &nbsp;small... but part of something powerful.

 You have two options with Svelte due to it having perfect [web components support](https://custom-elements-everywhere.com/#svelte).
 You can either follow the instructions for loading it from the [CDN](#cdn) and use the